stadelmanma/netl-ap-map-flow/README.rst

     python3 -m site --user-site

 After you have the location of that directory you can either move the entire ApertureMapModelTools directory there or symlink it using the command below in a terminal window from **inside the ApertureMapModelTools directory**.
-The command as written will probably not work for windows systems, with the full cygwin enviroment running :code:`bash` in a command prompt it may.
-The steps to symlink the module may also slightly differ if you are using the full Spyder environment.
-For Spyder users you will probably need to open a command prompt within spyder by right clicking the Console pane.
+The command as written will only work on Linux and OSX.
+Windows users will need to manually symlink the module folder using the :code:`mklink` command after locating the directory.
+The steps to symlink the module will differ if you are using WinPython as well.
+You will need to run the above command in a command prompt opened from inside of Spyder because WinPython uses it's own installation of Python.
+After that you will need to manually symlink the module folder using the :code:`mklink` command.

 .. code-block:: bash

+   # OSX/ Linux Only
     module_path=$(pwd)
     cd $(python3 -m site --user-site)
     ln -s "$module_path"